ente0/Crack_Master/README.md

 Crack_Master is a Bash script wrapper for [Hashcat](https://hashcat.net/hashcat/), offering a simplified, user-friendly interface for various password cracking tasks.
 With Crack_Master, you can easily choose from wordlist, rule-based, brute-force, and hybrid attack methods through an interactive menu. ![GitHub License](https://img.shields.io/github/license/ente0v1/Crack_Master)

-**Disclaimer:**
+> [!CAUTION]
-This tool is provided as-is, without warranties.
+> This tool is provided as-is, without warranties.
 The author is not responsible for any damage or misuse.
 Use responsibly and in compliance with applicable laws.

 ---